 The Murdersdrift Case Study

-My folks live in small sector of the infamous Murdersdrift area.
+My folks live in a small sector of the infamous Murdersdrift area.
 Actually, it’s called Muldersdrift, but due to the large murder count, cynical residents adopted its new nickname.

 During 2013 and 2014 there was an increase in violent criminal activity in Muldersdrift.
 The area is composed of miles of open grassland, interspersed with large plots, or agricultural holdings.
-Most properties have poor fencing, unkempt dirt roads and are serviced by a struggling local police station.
-Security companies are active, but struggle to cover enough ground to monitor and provide a significant security presence.
-Facing a spate of murders, a sector of the community opted to initiate a neighbourhood watch scheme.
+Most properties have pool fencing, unkempt dirt roads and are serviced by a struggling local police station.
+Security companies are active but struggle to cover enough ground to monitor and provide a significant security presence.
+Facing a spate of murders, a sector of the community opted to initiate a neighborhood watch scheme.
 Luckily, the community had members with experience in the security and military industries amongst their number.
 This helped to set up best practice strategies and safety precautions.

 The team decided that a communication network and a rotation schedule for patrolling was a good starting point.
 They also started asking questions such as: